phoddie/runmod/readme.md

 		"XS_MODS": 1
 	},

-Because of this, you must do a clean build for runmod.
+Because of this, you must do a clean build for `runmod`.
 An easy way to do that is to manually delete `$MODDABLE/build/tmp/esp` and `$MODDABLE/build/bin/esp`.

 ## Mods
 This project contains three sample mods - hello world, http get, and ping.
 Each illustrates a different capability.
 The process for building and installing them is the same.